 Get involved

-Educators, school administrators, and community partners interested in bringing MedPals programming to their schools can contact the medical school branch at brodymedpals@gmail.com or the undergraduate branch at ecumedpals@gmail.com.
-Prospective student volunteers at East Carolina University can join the undergraduate chapter through the official MedPals Office of Student Affairs page at medicine.ecu.edu/studentaffairs/medpals or follow our instagram at https://www.instagram.com/brodymedpals/.
+Educators, administrators, and community partners interested in bringing MedPals to their schools can reach the medical school branch at brodymedpals@gmail.com or the undergraduate branch at ecumedpals@gmail.com.
+Prospective ECU student volunteers can join the undergraduate chapter or the Medical Student chapter by getting in touch with us through our emails or following us on Instagram.
+Brody MedPals is an officially recognized and sactioned Brody student organization through the Brody Office of Student Affairs.